-Using the equation (8), we can obtain attenuation coefficient for array of single types of nanospheres material as well as two types of nanospheres material.
 Attenuations are large at the extreme value of the frequencies and almost constant within these values.
-This phenomenon also appears in the case of alternated nanospheres array as given in Fig. 5.
+This phenomenon also appears in the case of alternated nanospheres array as given in figure 5.
 There is minimum attenuation at the resonance oscillation frequency of individual nanospheres at which there exists maximum group velocity in each chain.
 Minimum attenuation coefficient for array of nanospheres of Cu is largest, $0.71 \times 10^6 \text{m}^{-1}$, and of Ag is smallest, $0.53 \times 10^6 \text{m}^{-1}$, among arrays of Cu, array of Au and array of Ag nanospheres.
-For the array of Au nanospheres, it is $0.60 \times 10^6 \, \text{m}^{-1}$ at L-mode of polarization.
+For the array of Au nanospheres, it is $0.60 \times$ 106m-1 at L-mode of polarization.
 These values, attenuation coefficients, get doubled in T-mode.
+Minimum attenuation coefficient for array of alternated Cu and Au nanoapheres is $0.73 \times$ 106m-1 and that of alternated nanospheres of Au is $0.60 \times 10^6 \text{m}^{-1}$. and Ag These values corresponds to attenuation 2α , 3.17dB/500nm and 2.60dB/500nm.
+From equation 8, it is clearly seen that for small group velocity, there is very large attenuation.
+On the other hand we have discussed that at L-mode, signal can pass almost two times faster than at T-mode and hence give rise attenuation nearly twice of corresponding L-mode.
+So it may not be desirable to discuss T-mode than L-mode.